cedricium/signature/README.md

 </p>
 <h3 align="center">Medium signatures, simplified.</h3>

-Signature ✍️ is a browser extension (for Chrome and Firefox) that saves writers and editors of Medium.com time from having to copy and paste their blog's signature / sign-off by providing a native inline-tooltip button on Medium that pastes the signature in a single click of the button.
+Signature :writing_hand: is a browser extension (for Chrome and Firefox) that saves writers and editors of Medium.com time from having to copy and paste their blog's signature / sign-off by providing a native inline-tooltip button on Medium that pastes the signature in a single click of the button.

 Take the following sign-off for example: